Note: This is the first of a 6-part series on How to Harness the Power of Change Waves to Accelerate Growth.

 In every significant technology-led change there are two discernible periods — a breakthrough which triggers a period of initial learning, and an echo boom which is characterized by commercialization and adoption.

-Let’s take an example.
-X-rays are a fantastic tool that have had a profound impact in many areas of usage including, medical, industrial and scientific.
+Let’s take an example: x-rays are a fantastic tool that have had a profound impact in many areas including, medical, industrial and scientific.
 When we go back to understand the timeline, we find that the initial science foundation for X-rays was done in the late 1800’s, specifically 1895.
 It took until 1927 for the first dosage limits to be established and the 1950’s for a crude “portable” unit to be developed.
 This was the first wave.

 Here are the key takeaways:

 - Fundamental technical changes that impact society have a very long maturation cycle.
 One could argue that the echo boom of the X-ray was on the order of 100 years.

 - There is a major “lull” between the initial discovery and its large scale impact on society.
 This is not a period of waiting, but a period of intense effort when the depth and breadth of the discovery is being explored, modelled and made useful.

 - A very significant part of the front edge of the second wave is the establishment of a investable business model that allows the necessary capital to come forward to scale the invention.

 Are you in the uptrend or downtrend?
 Which wave — early stage first-wave or second wave?
 Is there an investable business model present?
 Which part of the wave are your skills and abilities best suited for?